Jorge2M/robotest/README.md

 	The html report can be viewed using the "idExecSuite" field returned by the previous POST call and executing the follow url in the browser: localhost/suiterun/{id_testrun}/report

-### How execute locally with Docker and visualize Browser's Executions
+### How execute locally with Docker in mode debug
+(port 8000 open and visualization of Browser executions)

 	install RealVNC Viewer if not yet